Ivan Asen II: Expansion

-The Bulgarian Empire during the reign of Ivan Asen II.

 Theodore Komnenos Doukas unexpectedly invaded Bulgaria along the river Maritsa in early 1230.
 The Epirote and Bulgarian armies clashed at Klokotnitsa in March or April.
 Ivan Asen personally commanded the reserve troops, including 1,000 Cuman mounted archers.
 He held a copy of his peace treaty with Theodore high in the air while marching into battle as a reference to his opponents' betrayal.
 Their sudden attack against the Epirotes secured his victory.
 The Bulgarians captured Theodore and his principal officials and seized much booty, but Ivan Asen released the common soldiers.
 After Theodore tried to hatch a plot against Ivan Asen, he had the captured emperor blinded.
 A Spanish rabbi, Jacob Arophe, was informed that Ivan Asen first ordered two Jews to blind Theodore because he knew that the emperor had persecuted the Jews in his empire, but they refused, for which they were thrown from a cliff.